Guides

 HS5 for vocal-led / mixed music.
 Rokit for hip-hop / EDM in untreated rooms.

-The two most-bought 5-inch monitors in 2026 — under $200 each, completely different voicings.
+The two most-bought 5-inch monitors in 2026 — same budget tier, completely different voicings.
 The honest call on which one fits your music.

 Read the full guide